How to Use EBT Cards

 Asking “What can I buy with EBT card benefits?” is another common question.
 EBT cards for seniors may be used on a variety of food items.
 Note that your SNAP benefits can only be used to purchase edible items.
 In general, you cannot purchase hot foods, luxury items or junk food items.
 In addition to grocery stores, you may also be able to use your Electronic Benefit Transfer card at certain restaurants and farmers’ markets, provided that these locations have partnered with SNAP.
 A senior EBT card cannot be used at retailers who do not accept food stamps.
 Even if you want to buy an eligible food item, you cannot use your card to access your SNAP benefits unless the store has agreed to receive funds from the program.

-Checking an EBT Card Balance for Seniors
+How to Check an EBT Card Balance for Seniors

 Once a senior receives an EBT card, his or her benefits will be distributed on a monthly basis.
 An EBT card balance is updated automatically.
 Each state staggers its SNAP benefit distributions based on different rules.
 However, once an account is established, the funds will appear on the same day of the month, making it easier for seniors to plan their grocery shopping.
 SNAP beneficiaries should keep an eye on their account balance after each shopping trip due to the fact that funds will not replenish before the next scheduled benefit delivery.
 EBT card balances may be checked using an online benefit management portal in some states.
 In states that do not have a system for checking benefits online, it may be necessary to contact the state benefits office instead.
 SNAP participants can also save receipts from EBT transactions in order to keep track of spending.
 Furthermore, in order to check an EBT card balance seniors can call the customer service number on the back of their card.

-Additional EBT Card Information for Seniors
+Find Out Additional EBT Card Information for Seniors

 Once you receive your senior EBT card, it is important to keep your card secure and learn who can use your credentials.
 Your EBT card is much like a debit card.
 Accordingly, you should protect your PIN number and report a missing or stolen card right away.
 Your state benefit office will be able to assist if you lose, damage or misplace your card.
 Similarly, if your EBT card balance shows evidence of any suspicious transactions, contact your state benefit office or call the customer service number on your card.
 Always keep in mind that you are responsible for your card and you have certain responsibilities for using your benefits.
 It is illegal to sell EBT cards or allow unauthorized people to use your SNAP funds.
 Learn more about how to use your card safely by downloading our senior benefits guide.